Our outlets will be closed from 26 Mar (Tue) to 27 Mar (Wed) for our annual team bonding event. We will resume operations on 28 Mar (Thu).

 Summary

-In summary, awareness is the first step to solve a problem.
+In summary, awareness is the first step to solving a problem.
 If we are already aware that we snore, we should seek help.
 If we are not sure, we probably should ask our bed partner or do a few nights of recording to be sure.
 Don’t despair if you snore.
 There are effective treatments such as NightLase which can help you with your snoring.

 [7 Dec 2020] A blog post by Dr. Gabriel Wong